 (10) marketing.

 (b) This subsection applies only to an agency administrator or alternate administrator designated as an agency administrator or alternate administrator before December 1, 2006, who has not served as an administrator or alternate administrator for 180 days or more immediately preceding the date of designation.
-Within the first 12 months after the date of designation, at least eight of the 12 clock hours of continuing education must include the topics listed in §97.259(c) of this division.
-The remaining fours hours of continuing education must include topics related to the duties of an administrator and may include the topics listed in subsection (a) of this section.
+Within the first 12 months after the date of designation, at least eight of the 12 clock hours of continuing education must include the topics listed in §558.259(c) of this division.
+The remaining four hours of continuing education must include topics related to the duties of an administrator and may include the topics listed in subsection (a) of this section.

 (c) Documentation of administrator and alternate administrator continuing education must: